Office: Biology 314

 About

-The Funk Lab strives to understand the evolutionary and ecological mechanisms that generate and maintain biodiversity, and how rapid global environmental change affects these processes.
+Our research is at the interface of conservation, genomics, ecology, and evolution.
+The Funk Lab strives to understand the ecological and evolutionary mechanisms that generate and maintain biodiversity, and how rapid global environmental change affects these processes.
 We address questions by integrating population genomics, quantitative field methods, controlled experiments, and computational analysis in a variety of taxonomic groups (amphibians, fish, stream insects, birds, mammals, reptiles, and terrestrial insects).
 Much of our research focuses on freshwater habitats, such as streams, rivers, ponds, wetlands, and lakes.
+Research in the Funk Lab has been funded by a diversity of agencies and organizations, including the US National Science Foundation, the US Fish and Wildlife Service, the US Geological Survey, the US Forest Service, the US Bureau of Land Management, the Department of Defense, Colorado Parks and Wildlife, The Nature Conservancy, The Moore Foundation, and the National Geographic Society.
+We are an inclusive and supportive lab that firmly believes that diverse people and perspectives strengthen our science, and enrich our lives.

 Publications